Two kayakers competing in Võhandu River MarathonPhoto author: Sven Zacek, Võhandu Marathon 2024

 One of the best disc golf players in the world, Kristin Tattar, is Estonian.
 Her success has led to a disc golf boom in Estonia.
 This summer, Tallinn will host a PDGA Major event, the disc golf equivalent of Wimbledon or the French Open.

-Is running a marathon or competing in an Ironman on your bucket list?
-You can do both in Tallinn.
+Is competing in an Ironman on your bucket list?
+You can do it in Tallinn!
 The Ironman takes place in August — swim in Harku Lake, bike through the countryside of Harju County, and run through Tallinn's Old Town.

-Tallinn's Old Town is also the starting and end point for the marathon in September.
+Autumn is a perfect season for running and biking, as the weather isn't too warm, and the colors are bright.
+Tallinn's Old Town serves as the starting and finishing point for the marathon in September.
 There are races for runners who prefer a 10k or half marathon.
 All skill levels are welcome; even children can participate in the special kids' races.

 Get inspired